dmp1ce/BTC-Privacy-Suite/README.md

 **Beware!
 This will start downloading the entire bitcoin blockchain over Tor which is over 500 GB in size.**

+Interact directly with the bitcoin server using the CLI.
+For example: `./start.bash exec -u bitcoin bitcoin bitcoin-cli getnetworkinfo`.
+The start.bash script is a wrapper for docker-compose.
+The `exec -u bitcoin bitcoin` section tells docker-compose to run the `bitcoin-cli getnetworkinfo` command as the `bitcoin` user for the `bitcoin` service.
+Similar commands can be used for interacting with all the other services.

+# Enabling overrides

+Only Tor and Bitcoin Daemon are started considered core services.
+Everything else needs to be enabled using a Docker Compose override.
+To enable a Docker Compose override, create a `.yml` file in the `overrides` directory and then remember to use the `build.bash` and `start.bash` scripts when building and running docker-compose commands.

+Some supported overrides are explained in further detail.

+## Exposing Bitcoin Ports

+By default, bitcoin ports are only availble to the LND container.
+To expose bitcoin ports copy the `overrides/bitcoin-expose-ports.yml.tpl` to `overrides/bitcoin-expose-ports.yml`.
+This will allow `./start.bash` script to find the an additional configuration file for Docker Compose to load.

+To allow access from any computer (other than the one running docker) the `bitcoin.conf` needs to be modified to allow additional IP addresses such as the `rpcallowip=0.0.0.0/0` wildcard which will allow any IP address to use RPC.

+## LND Server

+Enable LND by copying `overrides/lnd.yml.tpl` to `overrides/lnd.yml`.
+Then rebuild and restart with `./build && ./start`.

 To directly interact with the lnd service using the command line use `docker-compose exec -u lnd lnd lncli --help`.
 To enter a command prompt use the command `docker-compose exec -u lnd lnd sh`.

 After the bitcoin blockchain has been synced, the lightning node can be unlocked and connected to on port 8080.